AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 instances from the AWS Console and associate them to the Aviatrix FireNet gateway.
 The `Management Interface Subnet` may be the same as the `Egress Interface Subnet`

 7c.
 Launch & Associate Aviatrix FQDN gateway

+If you perform 7a or 7b, please skip this step.

 ------------------------------------------------

 This option is to deploy `Aviatrix FQDN gateway <https://docs.aviatrix.com/HowTos/fqdn_faq.html>`_ in a FireNet environment for a centralized scale out egress whitelist solution, as shown below.